Publication Ethics and the Statement of Malpractice

 3. The quality and integrity of the author’s academic record should be considered before considering any article.

 4. Originality and quality of paper, clarity of presentation and relevance to publication's scope should be the only sole characteristics for accepting or rejecting any manuscript.

 5. Finalized decisions should not be overturned without any serious reason.

 6. The anonymity of reviewers and authors should be preserved until a decision has not been made regarding the manuscript.

 7. All published material should confirm the international ethical guidelines regarding the cell, tissue or animal modeling of all work.

-8. Editors should find out a solution for ethical issues and problems including conflict of authors regarding their published or unpublished papers.
+8. Editors should find out a solution for ethical issues and problems including the conflict of authors regarding their published or unpublished papers.

 9. Rejections should not be made based on suspicions.